About

 Venue

-We have reserved an air-conditioned group shelter near the northwest entrance to the park.
+We have reserved a large group shelter in the middle of the park, Group Shelter #2.
 It will be unlocked and available from 10:00 am to 10:00 pm Friday through Sunday.
-You may eat at your campsite or bring your food to the group shelter.
-It has a kitchen with 1 commercial refrigerator, 1 large microwave, a 3 bin commercial sink, and a commercial gas range.
+There are no potluck-style dinners planned for this gathering.
+You may eat at your campsite or bring your own food to the group shelter.
+It has a kitchen with three refrigerators, sink, microwave, and gas range.
 Bring your own pots and pans.
-In the backyard there is a private water access for swimming and kayaking (if you bring kayaks).

 Lodging

-You can reserve your lodging either at the venue location—Red Top Mountain State Park—or a nearby campsite or hotel.
-We recommend campsites 71-78 at Red Top Mountain State Park.
+You can reserve your lodging either at the venue location—Red Top Mountain State Park—or at a nearby campground or hotel.

 Parking